YonghaoDong/AFC-RNN/README.md

 ## Code Usage

+## Training
+Training code will come after paper acceptance.

+You can evaluate the pre-trained models as follows.

-## Evaluation and Pre-trained Models
+## Evaluation

 Command to evaluate a pre-trained model: